sgauche/home-assistant.github.io/source/_addons/lets_encrypt.markdown

   description: A list of domains to create/renew the certificate.
   required: true
   type: list
+certfile:
+  description: Name of the certfile that is created.
+Leave as is.
+  required: true
+  type: string
+keyfile:
+  description: Name of the keyfile that is created.
+Leave as is.
+  required: true
+  type: string
 {% endconfiguration %}

 ## {% linkable_title Home Assistant configuration %}